 Linked readings include: 1) how government efforts to fix the economy are being paid for by reducing the standard of living of retirement investors; 2) the hidden government tax on savers and retirees that is 3X larger than corporate income taxes; and 3) the long-term investment implications of high government deficits and the rapid growth in public spending.
 Read more.

-Two articles reveal: 1) how the government keeps 9 million jobless Americans out the unemployment statistics; 2) the depression that is being hidden through massive deficit spending.
+Three articles reveal: 1) how the government keeps 9 million jobless Americans out the unemployment statistics; 2) the depression that is being hidden through massive deficit spending; and 3) the sobering implications of a leaked IMF report when it comes to unemployment in the US.
 Read more.

 Would Dow 36,000 save your financial security in retirement - or destroy it?
 We start with an eye opening look at the "secret history" of a 70% stock market loss during our last sustained bout of high unemployment, and then show how current long-term investors risk being "blind-sided" by this potent but little known danger.
 Read more.